AlekEagle/cumulonimbus-docs/src/api/admin/instruction.md

   - `steps`

     - An array of step by step instructions on how to get the service set up.
-The setup file download link will be accessable by clicking on the first step.
+The setup file download link will be accessible by clicking on the first step.

   - `filename`